You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 Is there a best time to visit the Bridge of Sighs?

-To fully appreciate the Bridge of Sighs without the hustle and bustle of crowds, it is advisable to visit during the early morning or late afternoon.
-This allows for a more intimate experience and an opportunity to soak in the bridge's historical significance.
+To fully appreciate the Bridge of Sighs without the hustle and bustle of crowds, it is advisable to visit during the very early morning, at first light basically.
+Otherwise, visit in winter; winter is actually a fabulous time to visit Venice.

 Is there a fee to cross the Bridge of Sighs?